kebaldwi/ansible_lab_v1/README.md

-# Programmability Lab Ansible Content
+# Programmability Lab Ansible Content. -- Out of Date!!!

 This is a quick rundown of format and file content